fdufnews/convGPX/readme.md

 - the cumulated distance from point 0
 - the time value that will be inserted in the GPX file (the application gives point 0 the current time)

+## Warning
+This application works as I want it to and it covers my needs perfectly.
+If you have similar needs, don't hesitate to use it, but don't expect me to change it to cover a particular need.
+You can also copy it and modify it to personalize it as long as you keep the license.